-Each year Interior Design students collaborate with Design Engineering Technology students from the College of Applied Science and Technology at Weber State University to solve a design problem in a 48-hour period.
+Each year Interior Design students collaborate with Design Engineering Technology and Construction Management students from the College of Engineering, Applied Science and Technology at Weber State University to solve a design problem in a 48-hour period.

 Called a design charrette, this collaborative problem-solving technique is common in the design-build industry in which various disciplines come together to form a cohort to solve a design problem.
 Charrettes serve as a way of quickly generating a design solution while integrating the aptitutes and interests of a diverse group of people.
 This design charrette gives students a real-life example of working in a team situation with other disciplines to come up with a creative design solution in a short period of time.